8 reasons why videoconferencing isn't great for your business or wellbeing

 Max Van Den Oetelaar Buymym3rq3u Unsplash 1 1024x683

 And this doesn’t affect everyone equally.
-In fact, report feeling exhausted after a day of back-to-back Zoom meetings.
+In fact, one in seven women (13.8%) report feeling exhausted after a day of back-to-back Zoom meetings.
 Just one in twenty men (5.5%) report feeling very or extremely tired in the same situation.

 8. They can expose you to harmful levels of blue light